The Art of Customer Journey Mapping: A Guide for Entrepreneurs, Coaches, and Small Businesses

 What is a Customer Persona?

-A customer persona, also known as a buyer persona or marketing persona, is a semi-fictional representation of your ideal customer.
-It's based on market research and real data about your existing customers.
+A customer persona, also known as a buyer or audience persona, is a semi-fictional character representing your ideal customer based on market research and real data about your existing customers.

 How Do I Use Customer Personas?